endymion1818/deliciousreverie/src/pages/post/first-steps-with-flexbox.md

-+++
+---
-date = "2015-02-15T15:21:21+01:00"
+categories:
-draft = false
+- development
-title = "First Steps with Flexbox" description = "On a recent project for international research machine builder Anton Paar, I  used the new flex-box CSS module for the first time.
-Here's how it went." categories = [
+date: "2015-02-15T15:21:21+01:00"
-  "development"
+description: On a recent project for international research machine builder Anton Paar, I  used the new flex-box CSS module for the first time.
+Here's how it went.
-]
+draft: false
-tags = [
+tags:
-    "CSS",
+- CSS
-]
+title: First Steps with Flexbox
-+++
+---

 **On a recent project for international research machine builder Anton Paar, I  used the new flex-box CSS module for the first time.
 Here's how it went.**